marcelodcatarino-sudo/COVID-19-clinical-trials/README.md

 - When focusing specifically at the studies with unusually long completion dates (extending beyond 2026), these were found to be predominantly conducted in Egypt, with Tanta University standing out as the lead sponsor with the highest number of outlier studies.
 Naturally, this is reflected in the funding sources where the majority falls under 'Other'.

  ![Outliers Analysis](outputs/plots/duration%20analysis_inspection%20of%20outliers%20by%20country,%20sponsors%20and%20fund%20type.png)

+## Conclusions
+The analysis revealed a highly dynamic ecosystem where Interventional studies dominated the research effort to find immediate clinical solutions, while Observational research provided the necessary scale through Big Data and technology-driven recruitment to understand the disease's broader impact.
+By identifying failure patterns in critical stages (Phases 2 and 3) and uncovering geographical outliers in trial durations, this pipeline proves its value in filtering noise and pinpointing logistical anomalies within the global research landscape.

 ## Project Structure
 ```text